numenta/htm.java/README.md

     <version>0.6.5-SNAPSHOT</version>
 </dependency>

-I also needed to add a repositories entry:
+You also may need to include a repositories entry:

 <repository>
     <id>oss-sonatype</id>